 The third critical factor in outstanding kernel processing is the style of the tooth.

-First a brief history of the development of tooth style designs.
-Kernel Processing first debuted in the 80’s with straight tooth rollers.
-When processing took hold in the industry in the mid 90’s, innovation soon followed with the sawtooth design for more ripping action.
+First a brief history of the development of tooth-style designs.
+Kernel Processing first debuted in the ’80s with straight tooth rollers.
+When processing took hold in the industry in the mid-’90s, innovation soon followed with the sawtooth design for more ripping action.
 The Hi-Capacity sawtooth design was pioneered by Horning in 2002.
-In 2007 Horning introduced Dual Cut (now being discontinued in favor of better designs) to the marketplace with great success.
-The design that Shredlage began using in 2011, is a similar variation of the dual cut design.
+In 2007, Horning introduced Dual Cut (now being discontinued in favor of better designs) to the marketplace with great success.
+The design that Shredlage began using in 2011 is a similar variation of the dual cut design.
 A huge breakthrough came to the industry when Horning unveiled the innovative Fibertech Chevron design in 2015, a patented offering that continues to lead the market.
-(What will be the next innovation?
+What will be the next innovation?
+Stay tuned!

 Tooth style contributes to quality kernel processing in 3 ways:

 - Tooth shape, formed by the intersecting lines running horizontally and vertically across the roll, is key to the type of processing action.
 Fibertech Chevron tooth shape has square corners and can be used with either the Hi-Capacity sawtooth profile or the straight tooth profile depending on the application.
-The shape and profile combination of the teeth have a huge bearing on how much ripping action happens, how the crop mat is penetrated and the wear pattern of the roll.
+The shape and profile combination of the teeth have a huge bearing on how much ripping action happens, how the crop mat is penetrated, and how the wear pattern on the roll develops.